 Ponzi schemes are pyramid schemes that are designed to defraud investors with promises of substantial returns on investments.
 The funds given to the operator are not actually invested, however, so investors never see any true returns.
 Instead, investors are paid money that they are advised is a return, but it is actually money provided by new investors.
 Thus, investors are defrauded into allowing the operator to keep their money.
 Ponzi schemes are not sustainable, however, and eventually either unravel or are discovered by authorities.
 Perpetrators of Ponzi schemes not only face criminal penalties but may be held civilly liable as well.Financial Elder Abuse

 Older members of society are particularly susceptible to financial fraud and deception.
 In many cases, an older person will be deceived by a person whom they trust into signing over money, assets, or investments for that person's financial gain.
 Additionally, certain predatory schemes directly target the elderly.
 Predators may manipulate older people into paying for services that they do not need or sinking money into investments that they do not understand.
-If you believe that you or a loved one may be a victim of financial elder abuse, you should speak with an experienced investment fraud attorney as soon as possible.Contact a Skilled FINRA Arbitration Attorney in New York
+If you believe that you or a loved one may be a victim of financial elder abuse, you should speak with one of our experienced investment fraud attorneys as soon as possible.Contact our Skilled FINRA Arbitration Attorneys in New York

-Attorney Weltz has more than 25 years of experience representing parties in FINRA and AAA arbitrations, FINRA and SEC investigations and proceedings, state administrative proceedings, and cases in federal and state courts.
+Weltz Law has more than 25 years of experience representing parties in FINRA and AAA arbitrations, FINRA and SEC investigations and proceedings, state administrative proceedings, and cases in federal and state courts.
 Many of our clients have lost most or all of their assets because of broker or advisor misconduct, leaving their financial future in jeopardy.
-Attorney Weltz is aware of the devastating effect of substantial financial losses and works tirelessly to protect his clients’ rights.
+Our firm is aware of the devastating effect of substantial financial losses and works tirelessly to protect his clients’ rights.
 You can contact Weltz Law at 877-935-8952 or via the online form to discuss your situation.